Look around you. There’s a good chance you’re inside one of your most valuable assets, one that can be a useful source of income in retirement.

 For many retirees, home equity – the amount of the home you own – is their largest store of wealth.
 Most two-person households with couples age 65 and older have higher levels of home equity than financial assets, according to a report by the Center for Retirement Research.

-As you age, downsizing can make sense for both your financial health and your physical well-being.
+As you age, moving into a smaller, more manageable home can make sense for both your financial and physical well-being.

-- Find a home better suited for your needs.
-If you’ve been in your current home for many years, it may have an unfavorable layout – too many stairs and rooms – and may be located in an area that is no longer attractive – near schools or offices that you no longer need.
+Find a home better suited for your needs.
+If you’ve been in your current home for many years, it may have an unfavorable layout – too many stairs and rooms – and may be in an area that is no longer aligned with your needs.
 Downsizing gives you the chance to relocate to a home and neighborhood that matches your retirement lifestyle.
 You can find a home design that is more accommodating to your physical abilities, which may help you avoid the expenses of staying in a nursing home or remodeling your current home.
 You may also find a neighborhood closer to the things you want, such as family and friends, social activities and medical facilities.

-Of course, the downside of downsizing is that you must move from your home.
-You will also be unable to pass it along to your children, unless they decide to buy it from you.
+Of course, the downside to downsizing is going through the process of selling and buying a home.
+Not to mention that you must move from your home, which you will be unable to pass along to your children, unless they decide to buy it from you.

 Those who want to stay in their current home but still need additional income may consider a reverse mortgage.
 Essentially, a reverse mortgage is a loan that uses your home as collateral.